Getting Started with Petroleum Office

 The Ribbon

 After installation, a new Petroleum Office tab appears in the Excel ribbon.
-It contains these groups from left to right:
+It has three groups: Library, Tools, and Settings.

 |---|---|---|